JRWaugh/DJISimulatorDemo/README.md

 Alternatively, you can simply open rqt_image_view and select the topic from the dropdown box in the top left corner.
 ![Using rqt_image_view](/images/rqt_image_view.png)

+If everything worked, you should see images coming in from the app.
+This will effectively be a low latency, near-30fps video feed, although uneven frame pacing might make the video seem a little stuttery.

 ### Publishing Joystick Data to App
-If roscore is not already running, open a new Terminal and enter
+If roscore is not already running, open a new terminal and enter
 ```shell
 roscore
 ```